NMesaC/Adapter-SAM-Perforated/README.md

 @misc{chen2023sam,
-      title={SAM Fails to Segment Anything? -- SAM-Adapter: Adapting SAM in Underperformed Scenes: Camouflage, Shadow, and More}, author={Tianrun Chen and Lanyun Zhu and Chaotao Ding and Runlong Cao and Shangzhan Zhang and Yan Wang and Zejian Li and Lingyun Sun and Papa Mao and Ying Zang}, year={2023},
+      title={SAM Fails to Segment Anything? -- SAM-Adapter: Adapting SAM in Underperformed Scenes: Camouflage, Shadow, and More}, author={Tianrun Chen and Lanyun Zhu and Chaotao Ding and Runlong Cao and Yan Wang and Zejian Li and Lingyun Sun and Papa Mao and Ying Zang}, year={2023},
       eprint={2304.09148},
       archivePrefix={arXiv},